 There is no one measurement of the “state” of copyleft

-I’m a copyleft fan.
+I’m a copyleft license fan.
 I’ve led the drafting of one major copyleft license, actively participated in the drafting of at least four others, and given passing comments to more.
 So I think it is important to understand how copyleft is (or isn’t!) being used.
-If it is widely used, great; if not, supporters of copyleft should try to understand why that is, and react appropriately.
+If it is widely used, great; if not, supporters of the copyleft license should try to understand why that is, and react appropriately.

 Unfortunately, there is no “one metric to rule them all” for the state of copyleft.
 In this post, I’ll use the libraries.io database to give a picture that combines both a per-project view (how many projects in total use a given type of license) with a per-repository view (how different language/technology families adopt different types of licenses).

 By looking at both overall project counts as well as package managers, we aspire to meaningfully include ecosystems that may be smaller but still important in various ways, while avoiding a bias towards languages and ecosystems that encourage very small packages.